rutherblood/jekyll-now/_posts/2018-05-08-on-how-i-did-not-wear-a-lab-coat-at-work-and-suffered.md

 ---
+layout: post
+title: on how i did not wear a lab coat at work and suffered.
 published: true
 ---
 One of my current roommates works at a government center for disease control research here at Currey Road.
 He is a biotechnology graduate and his work most requires him to collect data in experiments according to a strictly defined protocol.
 The word "protocol" here is key.